HamidPahlavan/ClimOps/Docs/Component_specification.md

 Two potential uses for this tool are:
 - Visualize statistical relationships between climate opinions and demographic variables
-- Visualize statistical relationships between climate opinions and reported transportation habits (for example)Drive, Carpool, Transit, Walk
+- Visualize statistical relationships between climate opinions and reported transportation habits (for example: Drive, Carpool, Transit, Walk)

 For both use cases, the user can
 - Download the tool and use the provided interactive vizualizations